-The HEY LEP has a funding allocation to 31st October 2021 with further funding agreed by the Energy Hub with BEIS to 31st March 2023 and expected to be confirmed prior to 31st October.
+The HEY LEP has a funding allocation to 31st March 2023.

-Hull City Council employs the Energy Projects Manager.
+Hull City Council employs the Net Zero Projects.
 The LEP provides representation on the Energy Hub Board through the LEP Investment Programmes Manager role.

 The Energy Projects Manager manages any subcontracts delivered with Energy Hub funds.